placrosse/kodo/docs/source/unittest.rst

 Unit Testing
 ============

-This section describes how the Kodo unit tests works, how to run them and how to extend them.
+This section describes how the Kodo unit tests work, how to run them and how to extend them.

 Overview